Xavose/NeverwinterNights/99 The BBEGs/Sarrukh - The Creator Races.md

   - Find the **Golden Skins of the World Serpent** (Netherese Scrolls)
   - Use the skins to open a portal to

+Titles:

+    Queen of the Old Ones

+    The Original

+    The Creator

 # Protagonists

 ## Haedraline - Leader of the World Slaves